Legal

 03 — Eligibility

-To use the Platform you must:
+To use the Platform you must, and by using it you attest that you:

-04 — Contract Creation
+04 — Filing a Courage Contract

 You choose the goal.